Who Is Bill Watterson?

-Bill Watterson was born on July 5, 1958, in Washington, D.C.
-When he was 6 years old, Bill Watterson moved with his father James, a patent attorney, and his mother, Kathryn, to Chagrin Falls, Ohio.
+Watterson was born William Boyd Watterson II on July 5, 1958, in Washington, D.C.
+When he was six years old, Watterson moved with his father James, a patent attorney, and his mother, Kathryn, to Chagrin Falls, Ohio.
 After the family settled in, Kathryn soon won a seat on the city council.
-James Watterson would also serve on the Chagrin Falls city council, but not until some 30 years later.
+James would also serve on the Chagrin Falls city council, but not until some 30 years later.

-As a child, Bill Watterson—unlike his creation Calvin—"never had imaginary animal friends," he later remembered.
+As a child, Watterson—unlike his creation Calvin—"never had imaginary animal friends," he later remembered.
 "I generally stayed out of trouble, I did fairly well in school."
-He developed an early interest in drawing, and was inspired by classic cartoonists like "Peanuts" creator Charles Schulz and "Pogo" illustrator Walt Kelly.
+He developed an early interest in drawing and was inspired by classic cartoonists like "Peanuts" creator Charles Schulz and "Pogo" illustrator Walt Kelly.

 In 1976, Watterson enrolled at Ohio's Kenyon College, where he spent four years drawing political cartoons for the Collegian campus newspaper (and a few weeks during his sophomore year painting a copy of Michelangelo's "Creation of Adam" on his dorm room ceiling).
 Following his 1980 graduation, Watterson was immediately offered a job as an editorial cartoonist at the Cincinnati Post.